-- 1. Submit a completed application including a \$25.00 application fee.
+- Submit a completed application including a \$25.00 application fee.
 The fee of \$25.00 will be waived if application is completed on-line at www.limestone. edu. - 2.
-Submit an official copy of your high school transcript or GED transcript to the Admissions Office or Extended Campus Office.
-The official copy of your transcript must be received within 90 days of the date you begin classes at Limestone.
-Remember that until this official transcript is received and you are officially accepted as a degree seeking student, you will not be able to receive financial aid. - 3.
+Submit an official copy of your high school transcript or GED transcript to the Admissions Office or Extended Campus Office. - 3.
 Submit your scores from the Scholastic Aptitude Test (SAT) or the American College Test (ACT) to the Admissions Office or Extended Campus Office unless you are 21 years of age or older or in military service.